Skip to main content

 “Have Yourself a Merry Little Christmas”

 People know this song primarily through its radio play every Christmas season, and they probably know the Frank Sinatra version best of all.
 But “Have Yourself a Merry Little Christmas” actually originated from this movie specifically, and from a specific context.
 And that context isn’t the family sipping hot chocolate by the fire while the kids open presents.
-It’s holding old photographs of the family sipping hot chocolate by the fire while the kids open presents.
+It’s more like holding old photographs of the family sipping hot chocolate by the fire while the kids open presents.

 If this film’s episodic flow can be said to have a climax, it’s probably with this song.
 On the last Christmas Eve before the move, Esther and her youngest sister, Tootie, look outside at the family of snowmen they built that morning.
-Realizing they can’t take the snowmen with them to New York, Esther acknowledges how their time in St. Louis is coming to an end, inspiring the musical number.
+Realizing they can’t take the snowmen with them to New York, Esther reflects on how their time in St. Louis is coming to an end, inspiring the musical number.

 On the surface, Christmas is just another pitstop on this movie’s childhood world tour.
 But it doesn’t feel that way watching it in the context of the film.
 This isn’t a moment of celebration for Esther and Tootie.
 It’s them acknowledging a loss.
 Esther and Tootie are reckoning with the fact that they are about to say goodbye to the world that they understand, a world that shelters them.
 Blissfully unaware, yet somehow anticipating, how social and economic turmoil are just around the bend.